makrai/notes/qui22-core-human-value-dataset.md

 # Empathetic Dialogues

-* Empathetic Dialogues (Rashkin et al. 2019) provides 25k conversations grounded in emotional situations
+* Empathetic Dialogues (Rashkin+ 2019) provides
+  25k conversations grounded in emotional situations
 * tests the dialogue system’s capability to produce empathetic responses
-* Each dialogue is grounded in a specific situation where a speaker was feeling a given emotion, with a listener responding.
-In this section, we demonstrate
+* Each dialogue is grounded in a specific situation where a speaker was feeling a given emotion, with a listener responding
 * we leveraged ValueNet to improve the emotion classification accuracy and further improve the empathetic response generation